 For all routes after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a Pisco sour.
 Your evening is then free for the last night of your adventure.

-- Tickets are now only valid only for one entry, that means that travellers cannot leave the site and re-enter as we have in the past.
+- Tickets are only valid only for one entry, that means that travellers cannot leave the site and re-enter as in the past.

 - Once travellers begin on a chosen circuit (out of 3) they cannot walk backwards and once they finish the circuit they must leave the site.
 They cannot explore afterwards.